Loading...

 Whole Grains

-Substitute white rice with whole grains like quinoa or barley, which are digested more slowly.
+Substitute white rice with whole grains like quinoa or brown rice.
+These alternatives are digested more slowly, leading to a more gradual rise in glucose levels.

 Healthy Fats